-To evaluate the llama, the PLTA has created criteria allowing for individual differences in training techniques but that are still applicable to all entries for assessing acceptable behavior and performance.
+To evaluate the llama, the PLTA has created criteria that allow for individual differences in training techniques but that are appropriate for assessing acceptable behavior and performance.
 A PLTA pack trial is not a show ring.
 Llamas do not compete against each other, nor are their performances graded for perfection.
 Instead, llamas are expected to accomplish what is asked of them, whether it is a Manageability Task, hiking the course, or negotiating obstacles, in a safe and calm manner while demonstrating a degree of training appropriate to the trial level in which they are entered.